fxnoob/speech-recognition-toolkit/README.md

 `next`: Say 'next' to navigate to next element(mimics tab navigation).

 `previous`: Say 'previous' to navigate to previous element (mimics tab navigation).

+`undo all`: Say 'undo all' to undo everything on current page upto 20 depth.

+#### Note:
+Commands name changes according to the selected language.